Post-Capitalist-Labs/models/coop-fair-price/README.md

 This pricing formula and simulation model serve as a foundational approach to fostering equity within a cooperative economic system.
 It ensures that all members of the community, regardless of their economic standing, can participate and thrive.

+# How to run this model

+1. Make sure your local environment has these resources installed:
+- Python 3.12.1 or higher
+- Mesa

+2. Clone this respo
+3. `cd`into `coop-fair-price`
+4. Run the cmd `mesa runserver`

+A browser based interactive model will laucnh on `http://127.0.0.1:8521/`